-Bequest receivable for the years ended December 31, 2015 and 2014 are \$497,185 and \$0, respectively.
-The 2015 bequest receivable balance represents a gift from an Estate that is expected to be received in a future year.
+Bequest receivable for the years ended December 31, 2016 and 2015 are \$52,434 and \$497,185, respectively.

 Fixed Assets

 Property and equipment are recorded at cost.
 The Diocese capitalizes all new assets with a value over \$5,000 and a useful life over three years.
 Land, buildings, and equipment transferred onto the books of the Diocese from closed parishes are recorded at appraised value at the date recorded.